xmxming/China-1.5-degree-research/README.md

 # China-1.5-degree-research
-Data for Paper "Assessing China's efforts to pursue the 1.5 ℃ warming limit".
+This repository contains data for paper "Assessing China's efforts to pursue the 1.5 ℃ warming limit".